brain-score/vision/docs/source/modules/tutorial.rst

    (which is basically a Google version of Jupyter Notebooks), it will not run (due to packages not being installed), and is just for visual purposes only; copy and paste the code into your ``models/base_models.py`` file.
-   Next, you see the class definition of the custom model in Pytorch, followed by . preprocessing, the ``PytorchWrapper`` that converts a model into a neuroscience-ready network to run benchmarks on, and  the layers of the network that will be scored.
+   Next, you see the class definition of the custom model in Pytorch, followed by model preprocessing, the ``PytorchWrapper`` that converts a base model into an activations model to extract activations from, and the ModelCommitment to convert the activations model into a BrainModel to run on the benchmarks.
-   These usually are all the layers, or you can just pick ones you specifically want.
+   We usually test the layers at the outputs of blocks, but this choice is up to you.
    You will need all of this, and most likely will only change the actual layer names based on the network/what you want scored.
-6. Next is the fucntion for "naming"  the model, and should be replaced with whatever you want to call your model.
+6. Next is the function for "naming" the model, and should be replaced with whatever you want to call your model.
 The next function tells the code what to score, and you most likely will not have to change this.
-The is followed by a layer function that simply returns a list of the layers to consider.
+This is followed by a layer function that simply returns a list of the layers to consider.
    Next is is the ``bibtex`` method, and you can replace this with your ``bibtex`` if your model has been published.
 Lastly, the concluding lines contain and call